Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 And through the same contaminated pipes.

-And they're also um going and getting water from the city of Deer Lodge, which is a few miles away.
+And they're also going and getting water from the city of Deer Lodge, which is a few miles away.

-And I re found reports on that.
+And I found reports on that.

-They have shower tents set up out in in the yard that um inmates are able to use in other units, but my husband's unit, since it has shower water coming out of the shower heads, they're required to shower inside, and my husband's, you know, he's refusing to shower in there.
+They have shower tents set up out in the yard that inmates are able to use in other units.

-And you know, we've seen bridges and roads, you know, crumbling and in some cases collapsing.
+And, you know, we've seen bridges and roads, you know, crumbling and in some cases collapsing.

-And and this is not obviously isolated.
+And this is not obviously isolated.

 Well, you know, one of the things that frustrates me, Mike, is that I'm not really in for government handouts.

-I'm I'm much more like on my broadcast, I try to tell people keep your eyes off Washington and all that clown show, focused on your you know, your local representatives, focus on your your county commissioners, focus on your mayor, focus on your school board.
+I'm much more like on my broadcast, I try to tell people, keep your eyes off Washington and all that clown show.

-But that being said, if we're gonna give money away, if the United States government is gonna give money away and get billions and billions of dollars to various nations and a state within its own borders have the problems that it has with this prison system.
+But that being said, if we're going to give money away, if the United States government is going to give money away and give billions and billions of dollars to various nations and a state within its own borders have the problems that it has with this prison system, Mike, I don't even know what to say.

-I mean, it it's it's almost cartoonish.
+I mean, it's almost cartoonish.

 It really is.

-It's almost like cartoonish that that we live in this time in in the world where we send billions of money or billions of dollars over to see dollars, uh, you know, digits, whatever you want to call it overseas, and we can't even take care of you know our own home, our own home continent without having chemicals, you know, into the jail systems.
+It's almost like cartoonish that we live in this time in the world where we send billions of money, billions of dollars over to see dollars, you know, digits, whatever you want to call it, overseas.

-Uh I'm just um I'm stunned.
+I'm just, I'm stunned.

 I really am.

-I mean clearly this is cruel and unusual punishment.
+I mean, clearly this is cruel and unusual punishment.

-And that's that's really what they are.
+And that's really what they are.

 They're prisoners of contamination.

-They they can't leave.
+They can't leave.

-They're forced to live in, you know, and I don't know if it's probably a little bit better now.
+They're forced to live in, you know, I don't know if it's probably a little bit better now.

-We don't have a provision, like a plan in place if these things happen that we have like a plan to all the money we apparently have and we can print, we don't have a plan in place to take care of these type of you know, these type of emergencies.
+If these things happen, that we have like a plan to, all the money we apparently have and we can print, we don't have a plan in place to take care of these type of, you know, these types of emergencies.

-And again, it just speaks to the fact that you know the leaders what they've done is they've taken all this money and they've just laundered it, and this doesn't go back to the folks.
+And again, it just speaks to the fact that, you know, the leaders, what they've done is they've taken all this money and they've just laundered it.

-It just goes to them after it's laundered, uh usually two or three times, usually through two or three different intermediaries, and it all comes back to them.
+It just goes to them after it's laundered, usually two or three times, usually through two or three different intermediaries.

-There's a couple, maybe that are good.
+There's a couple, maybe they're good.

 They're in it for them.